-Introduction to traditional and experimental methods and techniques for drawing the human figure through direct observation of the live nude model.
+Introduction to traditional and experimental methods and techniques for drawing the human figure.
 Class lectures, discussion and projects examine the use of the figure in art, anatomy, proportions, space, and linear, value and gestural studies.
 Emphasis is on both skill and individual expression.